Start9Labs/start-os/core/README.md

   `startd` and control it similarly to the UI
 - `start-sdk`: This is a CLI tool that aids in building and packaging services you wish to deploy to StartOS
-- `start-deno`: This is a CLI tool invoked by startd to run `.js` maintainer scripts for v0.3
-- `avahi-alias`: This is a CLI tool invoked by startd to create aliases in `avahi` for mDNS

 ## Questions